lucasLB7/Pig-Dice/README.md

 The concept was to have an online game of __PIG DICE__.

-\RULES{Of the Game...}
+\ RULES{Of the Game...}
-Pig dice is a game that uses random numbers, where chance and a players decisions to reach a
+Pig dice is a game that uses random numbers, where chance and a players decisions to reach a predefined number.

+## How it works ##

+The concept revolves around chances, using a variable to determine the result of a rolled dice.

+__If the dice roll__ is equal to __one__, the game switches players and nullifies any added score the player might has accumulated before the dice was rolled.

+Otherwise, as long as the dice roll equals 2 to 6, the game keep the turn on the player until the player chooses to "hold", which stores the accumulated score & passes the turn to the next player.